For Personal Chef and Catering Services in Atlanta, Ga

 In my experience here in Atlanta, it’s a good idea to also have boiled shrimp alongside the crawfish for the uninitiated folk.
 Depending on what else is on the menu (and who’s coming!), you want to allow 1-2# crawfish per person and up to ½# shrimp per person.

 As many of my friends know, I am also a hobby sausage maker.
 I make a mean Cajun sausage.
-In SE Louisiana, they generally boil the sausage in with the crawfish.
-In SW Louisiana, where I’m from, we sometimes grill it separately.

 A Lowcountry Boil is virtually identical to Louisiana's Crawfish Boils.
 There are shrimp instead of crawfish.
 And the seasoning is usually different.
 I excel at both.